 The increase in the sale, use and consumption of herbal medicinal preparations has led to increase in the awareness of public health safety concerns.
 Quite several of these herbal products are neither registered nor monitored for their efficacy and adverse effects which makes them unacceptable to some group of people5.
 It is well known that inadequate information on herbal medicines in respect of instructions on dosage administration, contraindications as well as likely interactions with other formulations also have a negative influence on them generally6.

 To this end, it has become pertinent, therefore, to assist the public including healthcare professionals with adequate information to facilitate better understanding of the risks associated with the use of these products and to ensure that all medicines are safe and of suitable quality.
-Herbal bitters to a large extent have served as succour tomany health conditions.
-Therefore, the study aimed to provide among others, information to add to the existing literature onHB cleanser® bittersThis study investigated the lipid profile and in vitro antioxidant activity of HB cleanser® bitters.
+Herbal bitters to a large extent have served as succour inmany health conditions.
+Therefore, the study aimed to provide among others, information to add to the existing literature onHB cleanser® bitters, by investigating the lipid profile and in vitro antioxidant activity of HB cleanser® bitters.

-.MATERIALS AND METHODS
+MATERIALS AND METHODS

 Purchase of HB Cleanser Bitters®